bahlolab/bioinfotools/GATK/resource_bundle.md

 ## Which version should I use?
-It's suggested to use the extended "decoy" version of b37 which includes human herpesvirus sequence and a decoy sequence derived from HuRef (Craig Venter genome), humen BAC and Fosmid clones, and NA12878 (named "hs37d5").
+It's suggested to use the extended "decoy" version of b37 which includes human herpesvirus sequence and a decoy sequence derived from HuRef (Craig Venter genome), human BAC and Fosmid clones, and NA12878 (named "hs37d5").
 It also has the pseudo-autosomal regions (PAR) of chromosome Y masked out (replaced with "N") so that the respective regions in chromosome X may be treated as diploid.
 In summary: